 The 2020 Davos Forum featured a shouting match between a 73-year-old (President Donald Trump of the United States) and a 16-year-old schoolgirl activist (Greta Thunberg).
 And a 2020 poll of the 18-25 generation of Britons suggested that, if that generation had been the only voters in the British General Election of December 12, 2019, the result would have not have been 317 to 262 in favour of Boris Johnson’s Conservative Party but 500 to 4 in favour of Jeremy Corbyn’s Labour Party.
 Generational Division is the factor to which that most prolific, widely-read and influential musicologist of our time, Richard Taruskin, attributes much 21st-century practice and teaching in musical composition: a Division between themes espoused for 50+ years by the “boomer” generation, which he sees as reflecting a series of failed 20th-century cultural ideologies, and attempts in subsequent years to recover from these failed ideologies.
 Indeed, several of the other authors quoted herein have considered cultural ideologies as reflecting a much broader series of failed 20th-century economic, social and political ideologies, and the institutions which embodied them (eg the Soviet Union, the Third Reich, the British and other Colonial Empires, Lehman Brothers: all now as Dead as the Dodo).
 Our five themes (Finding Roots, Connecting Generations, Healing Divisions, Sharing Cultures and Crossing Musical Frontiers) therefore constitute attempts to develop practices along lines by means of which current generations are attempting to recover from these failed 20th-century ideologies.

-Ferguson and McIntyre, as well-known members of the Scottish Diaspora (raised and educated in Glasgow, but long living and working abroad) also point to the need to heal yet another Division: the considerable regional gulf between Diaspora cultures, including that of the Scottish Diaspora (prioritising the celebration, continuation, renewal and sharing of its heritage) and that of Home cultures (prioritising proprietorship, cultural metamorphosis, innovation, institutional subversion and utopian dreams of what culture ought to be, even over how it actually is (the “Nirvana Fallacy”).
+Ferguson and McIntyre, as well-known members of the Scottish Diaspora (raised and educated in Scotland, but long living and working abroad) also point to the need to heal yet another Division: the considerable regional gulf between Diaspora cultures, including that of the Scottish Diaspora (prioritising the celebration, continuation, renewal and sharing of its heritage) and that of Home cultures (prioritising proprietorship, cultural metamorphosis, innovation, institutional subversion and utopian dreams of what culture ought to be, even over how it actually is (the “Nirvana Fallacy”).
 The different priorities of Diaspora culture are one of the reasons why Scottish Voices has several times taken the opportunity, when offered, of conducting projects within Diaspora communities.